KleinWang/ReferenceSpikesSupervisedLearning/README.md

-This project is the source code for paper "Trainable Reference Spikes Improve Temporal Information Process- ing of SNNs with Supervised Learning" published in 2024 on Neural Computation by Zeyuan Wang and Luis Cruz.
+This project is the source code for paper "Trainable Reference Spikes Improve Temporal Information Processing of SNNs with Supervised Learning" published in 2024 on Neural Computation by Zeyuan Wang and Luis Cruz.
 The code is opensource and under the MIT License.

 * To clone this repository